-Must be submitted at time of MAR.
 Points will be awarded for the completion of the following.
-Please note, these are not requirements for admission to the program.
+These are not requirements for admission to the program.
 Appropriate documentation must be submitted for points to be awarded.
-Please note: Points for degrees will be given for the highest credential earned.
+Points for degrees will be given for the highest credential earned.
 Students may not earn multiple points for multiple academic degrees.

 5 points Completion of an Allied Health related bachelor's degree.
-5 points Completion of an Amed Health related bachelor's degree.

-- 2 points Completion of a Non-Allied Health bachelor's degree. - 3 points Completion of an Allied Health related associate's degree. - 1 point Completion of a Non-Allied Health associate's degree. - 3 points Licensed Paramedic (must be valid and current) - 1 point Licensed EMT (must be valid and current) - 1 point CNA I (must be valid and current)
+2 points Completion of a Non-Allied Health bachelor's degree.
+3 points Completion of an Allied Health related associate degree.
+1 point Completion of a Non-Allied Health associate degree.
+3 points Licensed Paramedic (must be valid and current) 1 point Licensed EMT (must be valid and current) 1 point CNA I (must be valid and current) 3 points CDA certification (must be valid and current) Certified Dental Assistant certification from DANB